chowdarynaveenkumar/snippets/database/sybase/userpassword/README.md

-1. Download the file SybaseDatabaseConnection.class.
+1. Download the files.
 Say it is downloaded to C:\temp
 2. Ensure that the JDK binaries are in the PATH.
 3. Compile the file(Optional)